 Are you unclear about how many attempts for NEET are valid as per the official guidelines?

-In accordance with the NEET 2018 Eligibility Criteria of Nationality, the candidates who fulfill any of the following conditions can be eligible for the exam.
+In accordance with the NEET 2020 Eligibility Criteria of Nationality, the candidates who fulfil any of the following conditions can be eligible for the exam.

 Citizen of India